 Call for Papers

 Journal of Integrated Pest Management is accepting manuscripts for review.
 Refer to the JIPM instructions for authors for information on submitting a manuscript.
 Publication fees are listed below.
 All submissions must be made online using the JIPM ScholarOne website at http://mc.manuscriptcentral.com/jipm.

 Journal of Integrated Pest Management is an open access, online-only journal, freely available to anyone.
-Journal issues are published quarterly, but accepted articles will be posted online as soon as they have been copy edited and proofed by the author.
+The journal is published continously throughout the year, with articles posted online as soon as they have been copy edited and proofed by the author.